- J.J. Abrams

 Mirroring his subject, Abrams assembles pieces here and there from other films, but combines his sources of inspiration with renewed energy, relying both on nostalgia and his own innovations.
 Long fascinated with mysteries, his artistic philosophy seems based on Spielberg prolonging the shark’s appearance in Jaws until the final act.
 From the entire concept of Lost to the elusive-yet-captivating tactics behind Cloverfield’s marketing campaign, Abrams has long maintained hush-hush productions to limit his audience’s information, because he knows that with secrecy comes the audience’s interest and involvement.
 With Super 8, he creates a sense of mystery when, after barely surviving the crash, Joe witnesses something escape from one of the railcars.
 The kids’ science teacher (Glynn Turman), the sole survivor and driver of the derailing truck, warns, “Do not speak of this, or else you and your parents will die.”
 What did the science teacher know?
 And what was the thing that emerged from the railcar?
 The drive toward uncovering that mystery is a gripping and emotional one.

 Abrams wanted his child characters full of innocence, to represent them just before they slipped into that tainted world of puberty.
-During casting, his discovery of the inexperienced Joel Courtney was significant, as there’s something in the young actor’s eyes which communicates innocence, vulnerability, and wonder all at the same time.
+During casting, his discovery of the inexperienced Joel Courtney was significant, as there’s something in the young actor’s eyes that communicates innocence, vulnerability, and wonder all at the same time.
 Much like Henry Thomas in E.T., Courtney personifies what it means to be a young person in this age, and captures so many universal emotions along the way.
 But he’s also not too young to let a girl like Alice go unnoticed.
 Fanning, whose older sister Dakota starred in Spielberg’s War of the Worlds, has a heart-wrenching scene where she confesses to Joe that her father (Ron Eldard) may have played a part in his mother’s death.
-From the sidelines, Griffiths, Lee, as well as the film crew’s other players Zach Mills and Gabriel Basso, provide much comic relief.
+From the sidelines, Griffiths, Lee, as well as the film crew’s other players, Zach Mills and Gabriel Basso, provide much comic relief.

 Spielbergian tropes emerge throughout, creating a further sense of nostalgia for the moviegoing audience—in particular for those who grew up with Spielberg’s seemingly endless roster of blockbusters from the ‘70s and ‘80s, and treat them like a warm blanket.
 The result may not be as instantly iconic as Spielberg’s referenced works, but it’s lovingly familiar.
 Most apparent are the comparisons to Jaws, with Chandler’s sheriff out of his element hunting a monster he doesn’t understand, and Close Encounters of the Third Kind, with a military force covering up an alien contact.
 But then, these events are seen through the eyes of children, as in E.T.: The Extra-Terrestrial.
 By the finale, when we’ve observed the creature in more detail, its horrible and unexpected mysteries revealed, we realize Abrams has combined the classical Spielberg sentimentalism with the director’s more recent capacity for violence, as seen in War of the Worlds.

 Further akin to Jaws, Abrams allows characters to drive his story, leaving the monster event details as an aside in comparison.
-Never is the audience more concerned about the thing than we are about Joe and Alice’s idyllic, budding youth romance, or Charles and Joe quietly competing for Alice’s attention, or Joe repairing his relationship with his father, or Joe finally coming to terms with his mother’s death.
+Never is the audience more concerned about the thing than we are about Joe and Alice’s budding youth romance, or Charles and Joe quietly competing for Alice’s attention, Joe repairing his relationship with his father, or Joe finally coming to terms with his mother’s death.
 Fortunately, Abrams cast largely no-name actors, with only a handful of familiar-face exceptions, allowing us to fully submit to his throwback intentions and lose ourselves in the era.
 Had Abrams cast a Spielbergian leading man, like Harrison Ford or Tom Cruise in the role of Joe’s father, the result wouldn’t have played out with the same immersive effect.

-Beyond pure Spielberg nostalgia, Super 8 echoes Abrams’ own childhood and shooting his first home movies on an 8-mm camera with his friends, who would eventually grow up to become Matt Reeves (director of Let Me In) and cinematographer Larry Fong.
+Beyond pure Spielberg nostalgia, Super 8 echoes Abrams’ own childhood, shooting his first home movies on an 8-mm camera with his friends, who would eventually grow up to become Matt Reeves (director of Let Me In) and cinematographer Larry Fong.
 Not unlike the young amateurs in his film, Abrams and his friends aspired to be great filmmakers one day.
 Now look at them.
 After several successful bouts producing television shows and two strong-to-triumphant feature film directorial efforts (Mission: Impossible III and the Star Trek reboot), Abrams delivers his first personal picture as the sole writer-director, and through this intensely thrilling and affecting adventure, establishes himself as the Spielberg of the modern era.
 That is, if Spielberg weren’t already the Spielberg of the modern era.